the-three-musketeerz/halemate-flutter/README.md

 A Flutter application with various features to digitalize the functionality of healthcare domain.

+To know more about the project visit: https://www.youtube.com/watch?v=jmXZCjhPsJA&feature=youtu.be

 # Key Features

     Alert System -> Notifies all your trusted contacts and nearby hospitals when you need help